ibm-cloud-docs/power-iaas/Network-security-group.md

 1. Open the Power Virtual Server user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.

-2. Click **Workspaces** in the navigation menu.
+2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of the existing workspaces.

 3. Select the workspace that contains the NSG from which you want to move the members.
 The "Workspace details" panel is displayed.